hortonworks/cloudbreak/README.md

 - Reference these files from the main.go file
 - Add your commands to the app.Commands
 ```
-If you'd like to introduce `sub-commands` for already existing top level commands that are not Cloudbreak specific you can move the `cluster.go` file (for example) from
+If you'd like to introduce `sub-commands` for already existing top level commands that are not DataPlane specific you can move the `cluster.go` file (for example) from
-the `cloudbreak/cmd` folder to a top level `cmd` folder and reference it from the `main.go` file as describe above.
+the `dataplane/cmd` folder to a top level `cmd` folder and reference it from the `main.go` file as describe above.

 ### Plugins
 The CLI also supports a `plugin` model.
 This means that you can create similar CLI tools like this one and build them independently/separately, but get them invoked by the main CLI tool.
 Let's assume you'd like to create a `dlm` CLI, but develop it outside from this repository, but with the same framework.